Seyi-Adeyemi/sales_insight/README.md

 ![ReturnRate](docs/Screenshot 2025-12-08 164822.png)

-The region with the highest returns and return rate is the West Region -38.62%
+The region with the highest returns and return rate is the West Region at 38.62%

 ### Question 4: Average spending / Average Order Value (AOV): What is the average order value and how does it vary by region and gender
 First, let's find the overall AOV